wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/160-memorandum-dot-warwick-smith-to-administration.md

 2 Details not found.
 For general background, see footnote I, Document 129.

 3 In a marginal note of 19 February to Ballard, Galvin wrote: ‘I spoke to [the] Admin[istration] ... and mentioned this was coming so Fenbury etc wouldn’t blow a fuse at our telling them how to suck eggs.
-I made the point that these points must be clear in all Districts &amp; that they could treat this as a jumping off paper for one of their own to DC’s [District Commissioners].
+I made the point that these points must be clear in all Districts & that they could treat this as a jumping off paper for one of their own to DC’s [District Commissioners].
 I intend to run through the arrangements in Moresby ... to see how well their detailed programme arrangements fit this picture’.